zhehaowang/zhehao.me/tech-notes/conversations/readme.md

 No "no".
 Avoid confrontational, defensive, close-minded responses.

 Create motion in the topic.
 Weather, and the topics that can derive from, or are loosely related with weather.

+Don't take yourself too seriously.
+Don't take the topic too seriously.
+Talking about generic stuff (weather, work, current events) is easy, talking about controversial and less obvious topics could spark interest.
+People are not as easily offended by certain topics.
+Maybe they are, use your best judgment but in general it seems helpful for us to loosen up.
+Try less generic topics, spark conversation, play the devil's advocate.

+Think on your feet.
+Casual conversations need not be bound by an agenda, you are not here to show you are a walking encyclopedia, which is not fun.
+Practice random topics, and imagining one word from another and making a story out of them.